Gokoyer/HR_Analytics_Project_By_SQL/README.md

 ### In this project I am going to collect and analyse Human Resource (HR) dataset in order to improve an organization's workforce performance.
 Some people also called this process Talent Analytics, People Analytics or Workforce Analytics.

-#### MS powerpoint will be used to create dashboard background while Tableau will be uemployed for the visualization
+#### The data wrangling and cleaning are carried using SQL.
+Then, data manipulation and data analysis will also be carry out by employing SQL also.
+MS powerpoint will be used to create dashboard background while Tableau will be uemployed for the visualization

 ## Authors